vanastassiou/omnomnomica/journals/01-import-infra.md

 * I'm still not going to give up on this exercise because the _point_ of this phase is to play around with imports, not generate a serverless blog

 ## 2022-01-04: TBD
+* Prep thoughts after winter break
+  * Current infra updates EC2 instance and boot volumes in place, creates new Route53 zone with A record
+  * Sounds pretty good to me at this point, especially as I still have the updates of the actual site
+  * TODO: set up backup script that dumps DB and WP PHP files and sends files to S3
+    * Not elegant but that's fine for now
+  * Today:
+    * Write script to do `terraform apply` with the necessary flags, test the apply
+    * Test plan/apply
+    * Write backup/dump and restore scripts
+    * Figure out how to implement backup and restore scripts as part of automated process that *isn't* part of the cloud infra